-Wix has an app market that looks like the WordPress’s plugins page, and with it, you can easily add extra functionality like an e-commerce store, or a fully-featured event planning tool.
-The only thing we would not recommend using Wix for are big websites that hold more than 30-40 individual pages.
+Wix has an app market that looks like WordPress’s plugins page, and with it, you can easily add extra functionality like an e-commerce store, or a fully-featured event planning tool.
+The only thing we would not recommend using Wix for is big websites that hold more than 30-40 individual pages.
 Managing them with Wix can be a difficult task.

 Wix is free, at least its basic version.
 The paid plans can give your website a professional touch, and they allow you to use different domains.
 The “Combo” plan is suitable for small sites, and it costs $11 per month and offers 2GB bandwidth, 3 GB storage, free domain, and no ads.

 If you need an E-commerce, you better choose the “eCommerce” plan, which is suggested by Wix for being “Best for small business.”

 The cost of the eCommerce plan is $17 per month, and it offers unlimited bandwidth, 20gb storage, free domain, and no ads.

 If you want to make a multilingual website with Webnode, all you have to do is to go to “Languages” and click “Add new language.”

 The blogging tool is much more limited than the WordPress blog tool, but if it does not bother you, Webnode could be a good solution for you.